 Roberts Fund supports an underprivileged scholar to do research in any field.
 Please not that the Internal Fellowships Committee defines "underprivileged scholar" as a student who is currently receiving aid from Bowdoin.
 Awards typically range between $200 and $800.
 Students planning on a career in teaching are ineligible for the Roberts Fund.

 Complete applications must be delivered to the Office of Student Fellowships and Research, located in 110 Kanbar Hall.
 Applications can be delivered in person or emailed to Corey Colwill, either is equally acceptable.
 A complete application/request comprises the following:

-The submission deadline is noon on the 15th of each month during the academic year, and applications must be delivered to the Office of Student Fellowships and Research, located in 113 Kanbar Hall, either in person or via email.
+The submission deadline is noon on the 15th of each month during the academic year, and applications must be delivered to the Office of Student Fellowships and Research, located in 113 Kanbar Hall, either in person or via email (email@example.com).
 If the 15th falls on a Saturday or Sunday, the deadline will be extended to 8:00 a.m. on the following Monday.
-Mini grant proposals are reviewed by members of the Internal Fellowships Committee, and in most cases, applicants are notified of the committee's decision within three weeks.
+Please note that applications will not be considered during the months of January, June, July, and August.
+Mini grant proposals are reviewed by members of the Internal Fellowships Committee, and in most cases, applicants are notified of the committee's decision within two weeks.